Komodo Dragons: The Life of Giants!

 Let's Get It! going!

-The Komodo dragon, or Varanus komodoensis, is the largest lizard on earth.
-The genus name, Varanus, is the Latinization of the Arabic word waran, which means monitor.
-The Egyptians believed that these lizards served as monitors, alerting people to the presence of crocodiles!
+The Komodo dragon, or Varanus komodoensis, is the largest lizard on the earth.
+The genus Varanus is the Latinization of the Arabic word waran, which means monitor.

 History